MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/office-online-server-overview.md

 ## How SharePoint Server uses Office Online Server for viewing and editing Office documents
 <a name="sharepoint"> </a>

-When used with , provides , , , and .
-Users can view and, in some cases, edit documents in SharePoint libraries by using a supported web browser on computers and on many mobile devices, such as Windows Phones, iPhones, iPads, and Windows tablets.
+When used with SharePoint Server 2016, Office Online Server provides Word Online, Excel Online, PowerPoint Online, and OneNote Online.
+Users can view and, in some cases, edit Office documents in SharePoint libraries by using a supported web browser on computers and on many mobile devices, such as Windows Phones, iPhones, iPads, and Windows tablets.

-Note that only works with SharePoint web applications that use claims-based authentication.
+Note that Office Online Server only works with SharePoint web applications that use claims-based authentication.

-The following illustration summarizes the viewing and editing capabilities of on different kinds of devices.
+The following illustration summarizes the viewing and editing capabilities of Office Online on different kinds of devices.